 Senior Roll Call

 This is a telephone reassurance program which calls senior citizens or home-bound residents on a daily basis with a prerecorded safety message.
-The program is monitored to ensure the Senior Roll Call member answers the telephone and is OK.
+The program is monitored to ensure the Senior Roll Call member answers the telephone and is "Okay."

 Senior Citizen Safety